-It is the responsibility of the student to provide their supervisor (or other appropriate member of staff) with sufficient information relating to final project activity, materials, equipment and location (on or off site), to enable meaningful project planning, risk assessment and any subsequent actions to take place.
+It is the responsibility of the student to provide the Responsible Examiner (or other appropriate member of staff) with sufficient information via the TERF form relating to final project activity, materials, equipment and location (on or off site), to enable meaningful project planning, risk assessment and any subsequent actions to take place.
+Off-site working and collaboration with vulnerable groups needs to be approved via the Ethical Advisory process.